-Our Alaska Rental/Lease Application below helps landlords, owners, or property managers screen potential tenants before offering a lease agreement.
+An Alaska Rental Application is a document helping landlords, owners, or property managers screen potential tenants before committing to sign a lease.

-A rental application asks for basic information about prospective tenants, including their name, current address, rental history, financial and employment data, and references.
+The application requires basic information about prospective tenants, including their name, current address, rental history, financial and employment data, and references.

-Alaska law allows landlords to charge a rental application fee and does not impose a limit on the amount.
-The fee should be reasonable and comparable to the cost of background check fees and should designate refundable or nonrefundable on the application.
+Alaska law allows landlords to charge a fee and does not impose a limit on the amount.
+The cost should be reasonable and comparable to background check fees.
+Clearly state whether it’s refundable or not.

 - Read the instructions carefully.
 You can make payments only with Visa or Mastercard.
-The court did not accept PayPal and other online payment forms at the time of this writing.
+The court did not accept PayPal and other online payment forms at this time.

 - Press the Search Cases button.